 He brings 28 years of industry experience to the position.
 This included work in machine build and repair, machine design, manufacturing engineering, and plant and engineering management.
 This led to his interest in developing courses and programs with emphasis on learning while doing with assignments and projects that replicate the work done in industry.

 Sprangel earned a Doctorate of Business Administration degree from Lawrence Technological University.
 His dissertation research was “A Study of the Direct and Mediational Effects of the SOAR™ Framework, Trust, and Environmental Management Systems on Chemical Management Services Supplier Performance at Haas TCM Group”.
 He also holds degrees of Master of Business Administration from Spring Arbor University, Bachelor of Business Administration from Eastern Michigan University, and an Associate Degree in Mechanical Engineering Technology.

-BA, Mary Baldwin College; MA, PhD, James Madison University
+BA, Mary Baldwin University; MA, PhD, James Madison University

 Dr. Donovan D. Branche earned a BA in Healthcare Administration from Mary Baldwin University, and an MPA with a concentration in Healthcare Administration and Ph.D. in Strategic Leadership Studies from James Madison University, Harrisonburg, VA.
 She has worked for many years with healthcare facilities, local government and nonprofit organizations.
 Dr. Branche teaches a variety of courses including Introduction to Healthcare Administration, Healthcare policy, politics and law, Healthcare Research Methods and Healthcare Ethics.

 She has spoken at several conferences including the Lemon Symposium at the College of William and Mary and The Western Social Science Association in Albuquerque, NM.